 The WDSA committee is run entirely by volunteers

-Amanda makes sure we have money in the bank to pay for things.
+Amanda makes sure we have enough money to do things.

 She has a son called Eli

 Laura replies to all the emails and keeps us all inline.

 Bridie is our awesome new parent contact in the Wairarapa.
 She is also our bridge with the NZDSA.